Math Calculators

 Solution:

-Common factors are 1 and 3.
-Then the greatest common factor is 3.
+The common factors are 1 and 3.
+Therefore, the greatest common factor is 3.

 Answer: GCF = 3

-Another strategy for finding the greatest common factor of a set of numbers consists of the following steps:
+Another highly effective strategy for finding the GCF involves prime factorization.
+This method consists of the following steps:

 Find the greatest common factor of the numbers 16, 24, and 76.